sit-2021-int214/022_Bestselling_books/groupProject/Hypothesis_Testing_1pop.md

 # 08 Hypothesis testing for 1 population mean

 ### Question:
-We want to perform a hypothesis test, with a .05 level of significance, to determine the price is $10 or more than it.
+We want to perform a hypothesis test, with a .05 level of significance, to determine the price is $10 or less than it.
 We have 240 samples of fiction book.
 The average price of 240 samples is $10.85.
 We believed that the standard deviation is 8.57275.

 ## Step 0: Assign variables